 What does NJCAT do?

-NJCAT provides technology innovators with the technical, commercial, and regulatory assistance required bringing promising new ideas to market.
-In addition to responding to the needs of innovators, NJCAT also identifies demands for new technological systems and seek out innovators who can meet those demands.
+NJCAT provides technology innovators with the technical, commercial, and regulatory assistance required to bring emerging innovative technologies to market.
+In addition to responding to the needs of innovators, NJCAT also identifies demands for new technologies and technological systems and seeks out innovators who can meet those demands.

 How does NJCAT provide assistance?

 NJCAT can provide assistance to technology developers in a number of ways.
-The corporation focuses on a capital investment in possibilities for a particular technology system and identifies sources of federal grants or creates collaborative opportunities with member companies or other parties interested in underwriting research and development costs.
-Essentially, NJCAT is a partnership that provides a forum linking the inventor-entrepreneur with established corporations, research facilities, and inventors to catalyze business development.
+Essentially, NJCAT is a partnership that provides a forum linking the inventor-entrepreneur with government, industry, and research facilities to promote technology innovation, accelerate technology development and catalyze business growth.

-For example, a small business that has developed a particular technology system may be unable to proceed beyond the pilot stage.
-NJCAT could offer that business a strategic alliance with one of its member companies, thereby ensuring that the project has the resources needed to proceed to commercialization.
+For example, a small business that has developed a particular technology may be unable to proceed beyond the pilot stage.
+NJCAT could offer that business a strategic alliance with industry, thereby ensuring that the project has the resources needed to proceed to commercialization.

-For research assistance, innovators may approach NJCAT to be linked with one of the state's top technology centers, such as Stevens Institute of Technology, the New Jersey Institute of Technology, and Rutgers University.
-NJCAT also profiles markets and may recommend to state agencies and commissions that certain key or targeted technologies be eligible for expedited permitting and/or compliance assistance.
+For research assistance, innovators may approach NJCAT to be linked with one of the state's top technology centers, such as Stevens Institute of Technology, the New Jersey Institute of Technology, Rutgers University, and Princeton University.
+NJCAT also may recommend to state agencies and commissions that certain key or targeted technologies be eligible for expedited permitting and/or compliance assistance.

 What type of needs do these projects address?